When we bought our small-holding 10 years ago, we planned to go off-grid, and now we’re finally ready to take that leap.

 #1 Eco-Worthy 24vOff Grid Hybrid System

-This adaptable system is ideal for small homes and includes a 400W wind generator and a 100W 12v solar panel.
+This adaptable system is ideal for small homes and includes a 400W wind generator.
 In winds of around 10.5m/s, the wind turbine can produce around 60kWh per month – approximately 10% of the average household’s consumption.

 This system also includes a high-quality inverter designed to regulate the power supply and protect your sensitive appliances against surges.